yangze0930/NTS-Net/README.md

 2
 ```

-Your label_map file is placed in the data folder,
+Your label_map file should be placed in the data folder,
 ```
 label01,1
 label02,2